Login

 if you’re in Europe you’d typelightdash login https://eu1.lightdash.cloud

-2. If you use single sign-on (SSO) in the browser, login with a personal access token.
+2. If you use your email + password in the browser, login with your email and password.

 is the address for your running Lightdash instance.
 For example Lightdash cloud users in the US would type lightdash login https://app.lightdash.cloud